DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 });
 ```

-Finally for the store records we have to make sure that only users that are 'admins' for a store can update the store record, for example maybe you want your staff to be able to update the store opening times or the phone number for the store but obviously they shouldn't be able to do that stores they're not admins for.
-As mentioned in the previous article we can make use of Firebase auth custom claims to write special data to a users auth token/object, as described we add a stores array to a user and then can then add a storeId every time they're made an admin of a store, our isStoreStaff method in our rules then can check this to ensure the user has access to a store as it's accessed.
+Finally for the store records we need to make sure that only users that are 'admins' for a store can update the store record, for example maybe you want your staff to be able to update the store opening times or the phone number for the store but obviously they shouldn't be able to do that for stores they're not admins for.
+As mentioned in the previous article we can make use of Firebase auth custom claims to write special data to a users auth token/object, as described we add a stores array to a user and then specify a list of store ID's corresponding to the ID's of the stores they're an admin of.
+The isStoreStaff method in our rules then can check this stores array on the user request to ensure the user has access to a store as it's accessed.

 ```javascript
 test('fail when a non authenticated user tries to update a store record', async () => {